codeman27/Udacity_FrontEndDeveloper_Project3/README.md

 - Continue indefinitely or until you get bored!

 ## Details
 This is for the 3rd project in the Udacity Front End Developer nanodegree.
-Images were provided as well as the 'engine.js' and 'resources.js', I made no change to these files, I only changed the 'app.js' file, I forked the original project in case you wanted to see what file was provided originally without my changes.
+Images were provided as well as the 'engine.js' and 'resources.js', I made no change to these files, I only changed the 'app.js' file, I forked the starting project code.